klonet-it/ip-threat-lists/README.md

-# 🛡️ Public IP Blacklists – Auto-Updated
+# 🛡️ Public IP Blacklists

 This repository provides a curated and automatically updated set of IP blacklists from well-known public sources.